DruidKuma/credorax-payment-gateway/README.md

 To test:
 - `mvn spring-boot:run` inside the checked out folder
 - `mvn clean package` and `java -jar target/payment-gateway-service-0.0.1-SNAPSHOT.jar`
+- Import project into Intelij IDEA and click the run button :)
 - Swagger UI can be found and tested on `http://localhost:8080/swagger-ui.html`

 Ideas for future improvements: